-1. Purpose of this Declarations Handbook 4
+1. Purpose of the Declarations Handbook 4

 2. Initial Declarations Requirements 4

 3. Transmission of declarations 4

 3.1 General Requirements 4

 3.2 Submission of Hard Copies 5

 3.3 Submission of Electronic Storage Media 5

-3.4 Secure Electronic Submission.
-6
+3.4 Secure Electronic Submission 6

+3.5 Electronic Declaration Information System (EDIS) 6

 4. Code descriptions for declarations 6

-Ann ex A: Forms for General Reference Data and Primary Declaration Identification 7
+A NNEX A Forms for General Reference Data and Primary Declaration Identification 7

-1. Purpose of this Declarations Handbook
+1. Purpose of the Declarations Handbook

-The purpose of the Declarations Handbook is to provide guidance to the National Authorities of States Parties to the Chemical Weapons Convention (CWC) in order to comply with the obligations for submission of declarations stipulated by the CWC.
-The Handbook provides detailed explanations of how to complete the initial, annual, and other declarations according to the CWC requirements, and the decisions and understandings agreed upon by the OPCW policy-making organs.
+The purpose of the Declarations Handbook is to provide guidance to the National Authorities of States Parties to the Convention in order to comply with the obligations for submission of declarations stipulated by the Convention.
+The Handbook provides detailed explanations of how to complete the initial, annual, and other declarations according to the Convention requirements, and the decisions and understandings agreed upon by the OPCW policy-making organs.

-The Declarations Handbook is a non-binding document containing summaries of the declaration requirements of the CWC to be implemented by States Parties.
-The Secretariat also acknowledges States Parties' existing national legislation and regulations related to the CWC declaration requirements.
+The Declarations Handbook is a non-binding document containing summaries of the declaration requirements of the Convention to be implemented by States Parties.
+The Secretariat also acknowledges States Parties' existing national legislation and regulations related to the Convention declaration requirements.